huangs-nyc/racing-sim-esp32/README.md

 have Arduino IDE or the ESP32 LILYGO TTGO software, follow these instructions to install them: https://coms3930.notion.site/Lab-1-TFT-Display-a53b9c10137a4d95b22d301ec6009a94.

 Once you have this installed, connect your board to the Arduino IDE, and upload and run the code from the data-input-testing.ino file.
 Open your serial monitor, and if your breadboard connections are correct, you will see four values, separated by commas.
-The first is the x-acis input, which defaults to the axis perpendicular to the extruding wires.
+The first is the x-axis input, which defaults to the axis perpendicular to the extruding wires.
 The y-axis is parallel to it, and it is the second value.
 The third is the value of the potentiometer, and the fourth is the button state.
 Adjust your components and check if the values are changing in the monitor accordingly.

 Running the game:

 Make sure that you have Processing installed.
-Open Processing and upload the code in race_car_sim.pde, then hit play.
+Open Processing and upload the code in race_car_sim.pde AND the car.png image, then hit play.
+Both can be found in the processing-files folder.
 A screen should come up on the starting screen prompting you to hit the button and start the game.
 From there, you can use the button to restart anytime in the game, including when prompted when you veer too far off of the right lane of the track, as well as when you finish the game.You can use the potentiometer to adjust the base speed of the car, and the joystick for turning, as well as extra acceleration in the direction the car is moving.